lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
 \[Dec.
+2023\] One paper was accepted by ACM IUI, which was completed by my advised Ph.D. student Qianniu Chen.
+Congratulations!

-2023\] One paper was accepted by IEEE Transactions on Information Forensics and Security, which was completed by my advised Ph.D. students Meng Chen.
+\[Dec.
+2023\] One paper was accepted by IEEE Transactions on Information Forensics and Security, which was completed by my advised Ph.D. student Meng Chen.
 Congratulations!

 \[Aug.
 2023\] My advised undergraduate student Huanyi Zheng, Peilin Sun, Shuhao Shen has received the 3rd Award of National College Student Information Security Contest.
 Congratulations!